-Six years after mitmproxy's first commit, we've finally released version 1.0.0 of the project.
-Our version numbering persisted below 1.0 well into the project's maturity, for abstruse reasons that deserve their own blog post.
+Six years after mitmproxy's first checkin, we've finally released version 1.0.0 of the project.
+Our version numbering persisted below 1.0 well into the project's maturity, for reasons that are a tad difficult to explain.
+My mental model of software development is of an eternal pilgrimage - the roadmap of possible improvements stretches on forever, and we never quite reach a point where we look back and feel that we've arrived.
+From this perspective, it makes sense for 1.0 to always be out of reach.
+Rather than adopting more transcendental options, I've stuck with simply incrementing the minor version with each release.
 This release sees two changes in our process.
-First, we're committing to a much more regular cadence, aiming for a new release every two months (with minor bugfix and patch releases in between).
+First, we're committing to a much more regular cadence, aiming for a new release every two months or so (with minor bugfix and patch releases in between).
 Second, each of these releases will see a major version number increment - this is v1.0, we'll release v2.0 by the end of February, and so forth.
-This is less eccentric and restrictive, and also better reflects where the project is at in its lifecycle.
+This retains something of the flavor of our previous eccentric version numbering strategy by de-emphasizing major version increments as flagfall events, without being as restrictive.
 Let the pilgrimage continue.

 The project's momentum continues to be excellent - since the last release, we've had 459 commits by 10 contributors, resulting in 104 closed issues and 172 closed PRs, all in just over 70 days.
 All this activity has resulted in a number of very significant developments.